 Diabetes puts you at risk for dental problems.
-It impairs your ability to fight bacteria in your mouth.
+It impairs the ability to fight bacteria in your mouth.
 Having high blood sugar encourages bacteria to grow and contributes to gum disease.
 You may have gum disease if you have:

 Gums that are red, sore, bleeding, or swollen, or that pull away from your teeth